AndrewRichards-Code/GEAR/README.md

 # Projects:
 ## GEAR_CORE:
 Contains the core functionality of the game engine.
-Build as a static library; Dynamic Runtime Linking (MD).
+Build as a dynamic library; Dynamic Runtime Linking (MD).

-## GEAR_MIPMAP:
-Offline GPU-accelerated Mipmap generator.
-Build as executable; Dynamic Runtime Linking (MD).

 ## GEAR_TEST:
 Simple test application for development, test and demonstration.
 Build as executable; Dynamic Runtime Linking (MD).